sholwe/FS-WR106/README.md

 # FS-WR106

-This is eventually going to be a repository of my personal LEDE builds for the FS-WR106.
-For now it holds a stock 15.05 OpenWRT firmware.
+This was eventually going to be a repository of my personal LEDE builds for the FS-WR106.

 The file *FS-WR106-stock-wrt-1505.zip* is a stock OpenWRT Chaos Carrier 15.05 build from the manufacturer.
 They have not offered patches against stock 15.05 to date.